jeevb/prime/README.md

 Prime sources configuration options from two locations:

 - Current user's home folder: `$HOME/.prime/config.yml`
-- Arguments passed to the `notify` command:
-    - `--host`: Host address of the Services master.
-    - `--port`: Port that the Services master will be listening on.
-    - `--token`: API key to authenticate with Services master.
-    - `--to`: Route to send messages to.
-    - `--cert`: Certificate file to use for SSL verification.
 - Argument passed to the `slack` command:
     - `--token`: API key to authenticate with the Slack RTM API.

-To create and populate a configuration file in the user's home folder with the necessary information to communicate with the Services master and Slack RTM API:
+To create and populate a configuration file in the user's home folder with the necessary information to communicate with the Slack RTM API:

 **With virtualenv**:
 ```